terraform-provider-openstack/terraform-provider-openstack/website/docs/r/images_image_v2.html.markdown

 this resource will automatically reconcile these with the user-provided properties.

-In addition, the `direct_url` property is also automatically reconciled if the Image Service set it.
+In addition, the `direct_url` and `stores` properties are also automatically reconciled if the Image Service set it.

 ## Import